bhaptics/TactUnrealEngine4/README.md

 ## How to integrate the plugin into existing projects
 * If you have installed from the UE4 Marketplace, you can skip this section and go to the ['How to use the plugin'](#how-to-use-the-plugin) section.
 * Copy the Plugins folder of the bHapticsManger project and paste it into either your project folder or into the Engine/Plugins folder.
+* Navigate to the Source/ThirdParty/HapticsManagerLibrary folder in the plugin, and build the HapticLibrary.sln found there.
+    * This will generate the library and DLL files necessary to work with the C++ library in UE4.
 * You should now have the plugin source code in either Plugins folder, as well as blueprints in the Plugins/HapticsManager/Content folder.
 * For blueprint-only projects, in the case of any compiling errors, you may need to create a C++ class to generate the solution files for your project and rebuild the plugin.